-Watchful Waiting may initially cause distress to some people as it may seem a risky or passive approach to a serious disease.
-However, studies have demonstrated that the results are no different between those people with indolent NHL who receive treatment immediately and those who wait until treatment is required.
-The benefit of Watchful Waiting is that it delays the often significant side effects of cancer therapies.
+Watch and Wait may initially cause distress to some people as it may seem a risky or passive approach to a serious disease.
+However, studies have demonstrated that the results are no different between patients with indolent NHL who receive treatment immediately and those who wait until treatment is required.
+The benefit of Watch and Wait is that it delays the often-significant side effects of cancer therapies.

 Related video: Chapter - Treating Your Lymphoma